 Through the implementation of a comprehensive MCS program, which includes the completion of commercial vehicle safety inspections, CSA compliance reviews, safety audits, targeted enforcement and public education awareness and initiatives, one of the goals of MCSAP is to reduce the number of CMV involved crashes and fatalities.
 However, it is increasingly difficult to accomplish this goal since the number of personnel assigned to MCSAP has not increased proportionately to population.
 Actually, the size of the MCS program in Colorado has decreased since 2015, with one less Captain and one less trooper, although the section did add 2 POE officers to complete Safety Audits.
 Other than the 2 POE officers there have not been additions to MCSAP, and it should be noted that the POE officers cannot conduct compliance reviews or traffic enforcement stops.
-Additionally, many times when an officer retires or transfers it may take many months to replace the position due to staffing shortages within the agency and of MCSAP funds the State has Staff.
+Additionally, many times when an officer retires or transfers it may take many months to replace the position due to staffing shortages within the agency and organizational decisions by Command Staff.
 The lag in hiring results in vacancy savings and less activity output within MCSAP.
-Frustratingly, while the amount of MCSAP funds the State has conducting more operations on an overtime basis, however, the amount of overtime each officer can work is often limited.
+Frustratingly, while the amount of MCSAP funds the State has received has increased during the last 5 years, staffing has not.
+The program has attempted to mitigate the lack of staffing and increased funding by conducting more operations on an overtime basis, however, the amount of overtime each officer can work is often limited.